wireless interface antenna settings not applied at boot

 Have you tried writing a clean image to a card, setting up only one wireless AP instance, and seeing if the settings stay?

-#15 Updated by Bipin Chandra almost 8 years ago
+#15 Updated by Bipin Chandra about 8 years ago

 - File config-firewall.pfsense-20110801195635.xml added